vinnicc/dota/README.md

 api.matches(hero_id: 43)         #    Allowed options:
                                  #
                                  #    :hero_id     - Integer, With this hero.
 See Dota::API::Hero.mapping
-                                 #    :after       - Integer, With match IDs equal or greater than this
+                                 #    :after       - Integer, With match IDs equal or less than this
                                  #    :player_id   - Integer, With this player (32-bit Steam ID)
                                  #    :league_id   - Integer, In this league.
 Use Dota.leagues to get a list of leagues
                                  #    :mode_id     - Integer, In this game mode.
 See Dota::API::Match::MODES